Aluriak/neural_world/README.md

 ## Usage
-Simpler way to use NW currently is:
+Simpler way to use Neural World currently is:

     make

 And, once you have failed to do something useful with that, you can:
 - see the logs, in *neural_world/logs/*, because you love the logs;
+- see the archives of your run, in *neural_world/archives/*, and look at all the graphs generated representing the neural networks in png;
 - see the ASP code, and notice the ridiculous number of LOC necessary for play with BNN;
 - look at the *neural_world/actions.py* source file.
 Its high-level and give a good look at the global behavior of the program;